Lusito/typed-ecstasy/docs/guide/core/engine.md

 ## Dependency Injection Container

-You can use [engine.getContainer()](../../api/classes/engine.md#getcontainer) to get the instance of the dependency injection container for this engine.
-Currently [typedi](https://docs.typestack.community/typedi/v/develop/01-getting-started) is being used.
+You can use [engine.container](../../api/classes/engine.md#container) to get the instance of the dependency injection container for this engine.

 **Make sure** to check out the page about [Dependency Injection](../core/dependency-injection.md).